-This Synod Assembly will be held in-person at the Irvine Marriott, but for those who aren’t able to be with us in person, you may watch the livestream of the business sessions and worship services through our Synod YouTube channel at https://www.youtube.com/channel/UC2XIq7-ZeQWn4lJzgc4ZaFw.
+For those who weren’t able to be with us in person (or would like to relive it!), you may watch the livestream of the business sessions and worship services through our Synod YouTube channel at https://www.youtube.com/channel/UC2XIq7-ZeQWn4lJzgc4ZaFw.

 Bishop Election Results